How To Lower Property Taxes: 8 Tips

 Since an increase in your home’s value will lead to a rise in property taxes, it makes sense to limit home improvement projects.
 When you complete certain home improvement projects, like boosting curb appeal, adding a pool, or revamping a kitchen, the value of your home is sure to rise.
 And with it, your property taxes.

-If you want to avoid an increase in your property tax bill, avoiding home improvements can be helpful.
+If you want to avoid an increase in your property tax bill, limiting home improvements can be helpful.
+However, your home is an investment, so you still want to build equity and increase your property value.

 2. Research Neighboring Home Values

 If you find anything that seems like an error, call the assessor to ask.
-In the worst case, they will stand by their assessment and present their reasoning.
-In the best case, they will admit to a mistake and lower your property’s value – and your taxes!
+In the worst case, they will stand by their property assessment and present their reasoning.
+In the best case, they’ll admit to a mistake and lower your property’s value – and your taxes!

 3. See If You Qualify For Tax Exemptions

-Many state and local governments provide tax exemptions for a variety of reasons.
-A few common exemptions are for seniors, veterans, homesteaders and certain agricultural uses.
+Many state and local governments provide property tax exemptions for a variety of reasons.
+A few common exemptions are for senior citizens, veterans, homesteaders and certain agricultural uses.
 Check to see if your property qualifies for an exemption.
-You might be able to save a significant amount of money by making a call to find out.
+You might be able to save a significant amount of money on a tax reduction by making a call to find out.

 4. Participate During Your Assessor's Walkthrough

-Instead of allowing the tax assessor to walk through your home alone, take the time to walk with them.
+Instead of allowing the tax assessor to walk through your home alone, take the time to walk with them during your home’s assessment.
 In most cases, an assessor will be drawn to the highlights of your home, such as the recent bathroom renovation.
 But they miss some of the negative features.

 When you walk the home with your assessor, point out your home’s positive and negative features.
 Share the highlights of your new bathroom, but also point out the small defects throughout your house.
-With a clear picture of your home, the tax assessor can provide a more accurate estimate of your property’s value.
+With a clear picture of your home, the tax assessor can provide a more accurate estimate of your property’s value – and you don’t have to worry as much about making the home improvements you want or need.

 5. Check Your Tax Bill For Inaccuracies